PavelGrigoryevDS/awesome-data-analysis/README.md

 - [The Markdown Guide](https://www.markdownguide.org/) - Comprehensive guide to learning Markdown.
 - [Readme-AI](https://github.com/eli64s/readme-ai) - A tool to automatically generate README.md files for your projects.
 - [Markdown Here](https://github.com/adam-p/markdown-here) - Extension for writing emails in Markdown and rendering them before sending.
+- [Codebeautify](https://codebeautify.org/) - All-in-one online code formatter and beautifier for Python, SQL, JSON, and more.
 - [Habitica](https://github.com/HabitRPG/habitica) - A habit-building and productivity app that treats your life like a role-playing game.
 - [Microsoft To Do](https://to-do.office.com/tasks/) - A simple to-do list app from Microsoft.
 - [Google Keep](https://keep.google.com/) - A note-taking and list-making app.